 How can we help reduce the spread of disinformation and misinformation?

 Do not take at face value every shocking thing you read, see, or hear on the internet.
 In an age where disinformation is easily created, shared, and replicable on social media, critical thinking is paramount to avoid being misinformed.
-Unfortunately, too many people are quick to assume whatever rumour-of-the-week they come across on platforms like X (formally known as Twitter), YouTube, TikTok, Reddit, or Facebook is true, or someone with a lot of views, likes, or followers is immune to inadvertently spreading misinformation.
+Unfortunately, too many people are quick to assume whatever “fun fact” or rumour-of-the-week they come across on platforms like X (formally known as Twitter), YouTube, TikTok, Reddit, or Facebook is true, or someone with a lot of views, likes, or followers is immune to inadvertently spreading misinformation.
 Mustelids are a very complicated family and we too occasionally make mistakes.

-Whenever someone makes generalised or dramatic assertions (e.g., weasels habitually attack humans or suck blood) always ask for the source of their claims—indicating if they are coming from a publication, their own work, a random person on social media, or some other source which may or may not be credible.
+Whenever someone makes generalised or dramatic assertions (e.g., wolverines habitually attack humans or weasels suck blood) always ask for the source of their claims—indicating if they are coming from a publication, their own work, a random person on social media, or some other source which may or may not be credible.
 At the very least, they should be willing and able to provide compelling arguments beyond passed down myths or baseless rumours.

 Remember that not every zoologist is knowledgeable about mustelids